-Dr Lynne Lim is one of the top ENT specialists residing in Singapore.
-She is currently Senior Consultant Ear Nose Throat – Head & Neck Surgeon at her private practice at Mount Elizabeth Medical Centre.
-She continues as Adjunct Associate Professor to the School of Medicine at National University Singapore for research and teaching, and Visiting Consultant to the clinical ENT Department at National University Hospital.
+Dr Lynne Lim is one of the top ENT specialists residing in Singapore, with over 20 years of accredited ENT experience.
+She is currently Senior Consultant Ear Nose Throat – Head & Neck Surgeon at her private practice at Mount Elizabeth Medical Centre and Farrer Park Medical Centre.
+She continues as Adjunct Associate Professor to the School of Medicine at National University Singapore for research and teaching, and is Visiting Consultant to the clinical ENT Department at National University Hospital.

-Lynne was Vice Dean (Academic Affairs) at NUS Yong Loo Lin School of Medicine from 2011 to 2014, and Assistant Dean (Academic Affairs) from 2010 to 2011.
-She was Vice Chairman of Medical Board (Medical Affairs-Human Resource) at National University Hospital (NUH) from 2011 to 2013.
+Lynne was Vice Dean (Academic Affairs) at National University Singapore, NUS Yong Loo Lin School of Medicine from 2011 to 2014, and Assistant Dean (Academic Affairs) from 2010 to 2011.
+She was Vice Chairman of Medical Board (Medical Affairs-Human Resource) at National University Hospital (NUH),Singapore from 2011 to 2013.

 With colleagues at NUH ENT-Head Neck Surgery Dept 2013